Mental Health Resources for Staff

-- share these observations with others (teaching partner, ISSP, school success, contact, guidance counsellor, administrator) who can help you develop a plan to understand and manage the behaviours – a team approach also includes parents/guardians
+- Share these observations with other staff (e.g. ISSP, school success, contact, guidance counsellor,) who can work with you to support the student's wellbeing – a team approach also includes parents/guardians

 - The school team may decide that it would be helpful to seek the support of the In-School Resource Committee (ISRC).

 - The ISRC is comprised of the in school team as well as a special education resource teacher, social worker, speech and language pathologist and psycho-educational consultant.